ukhov79/NES-gamepads-to-PS2/README.md

 - [X] Buy all components to refine models
 - [X] Create Wire Diagram
 - [ ] 3D Printing and Assembly Test
-- [ ] Rebuild Case model for Sizif XXS and all components
+- [ ] Final Rebuild Case model for Sizif XXS and all components
 - [ ] Code and test Keyboard repiter
 - [ ] Code MVP with hardcoded keys
 - [ ] Assemble the device